 However, whenever strict laws are in place, there is always the chance that someone may get caught up in the net inadvertently.
 For example, a compassionate healthcare provider or pharmacy truly trying to help patients might get caught up in allegations.

 If you are facing prescription drug charges, it’s important to protect yourself with a strong defense.
 By working with a team of former prosecutors who understand the criminal justice system and laws in New Jersey, you receive the guidance you need to make smart decisions about your defense.
-Reach out to the Bianchi Law Group today at 862-210-8570 to find out how we can help.
+Reach out to the Bianchi Law Group today at 862-210-8570 or contact us online to find out how we can help.